Prapthi564/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/exercise2.md

    ![](../media/ex4img8.png)

-   >**Note:** Please wait till some data populates under **Vector index size**, it may take some time to populate.
+   >**Note:** Please wait until some data populates under **Vector index size**, it may take some time to populate.
 The data may differ from the value shown in screenshot.

-1. Now the data is ingested and the index is created successfully.
+1. Now the data has been ingested, and the index has been created successfully.

 <validation step="cc95dc23-c095-45c8-897b-0a9a51d73695" />